Feel like you’re being held back by a fat pouch in the groin area (FUPA)?

-If you notice your back is arching you need to lift your legs higher until it no longer bends.
+If you notice your back is arching you need to lift your legs higher until it no longer arches.

-Bring your legs out to a full "V" and then bring them in, crossing your right foot over the other.
+Bring your legs out to a wide “V” and then bring them in while crossing your right foot over the other.

 Open them again into a “V” and then bring your left foot over the other.

 Reverse crunches will work your abdominal muscles hard, resulting in faster results than doing normal crunches.

 Lie on the floor with your back flat and your palms facing down.

 Bring your knees in towards your chest, then raise your hips off the floor and crunch your knees in with your toes reaching towards the ceiling.